ColonolNutty/Sims4CommunityLibrary/README.md

   - and Many More, explore to your hearts content!
 - Testing Framework
   - Write tests to test your python code and run the tests via a command within the game.
-  - The results will be logged to the 'Documents/The Sims 4/' folder
+  - The results will be logged to the 'Documents/The Sims 4/'ï¿½folder
   - A single function can handle multiple tests utilizing the same code with different arguments.
   - Run tests via the command: `s4clib.run_tests <class_names_separated_by_a_space>`
   - Class Names are the names of the classes decorated with 'test_class'
   - If no class names are provided, all of the tests will run.

+Installation:

+- Download the latest zip archive from the [releases](https://github.com/ColonolNutty/Sims4CommunityLibrary/releases) page (It is the one with the version number in it Example: sims4communitylib.v0.0.0.zip) (Ignore the ones that say Source Code)
+- Unpack the archive using your favorite archiving tool.
+- Drag the files/folders to your Mods directory.
+- Keep in mind the ts4script file MUST be either top level (Directly in the Mods/<ts4script file>ï¿½folder) or one folder deep (Mods/Blah/<ts4script file>).
+Any deeper and it will not work.

+Requirements:

+- Sims 4 Patch Version 1.54.120.1020 (Island Living) or above
+- DLCs are NOT required, you only need to have an up to date game (Check the bottom of the main menu for your current version).

 Planned Features:

-- Many more functions, utilities, and services to make coding for the sims 4 much easier.
+- Many more functions, utilities, andï¿½services to make coding for the sims 4 much easier.
 You won't need to reinvent the wheel anymore!
 - Exception Handling (stack trace customization)
 - Services & Utilities:
   - Weather - Change weather conditions